zamicol/zamicol.com/pages/words.md

-# cognitive empathy and emotive empathy(sometime in 2024)
+## cognitive empathy and emotive empathy(sometime in 2024)

 Emotive Empathy: The ability to feel and share another person's emotions, experiencing their emotional state as if it were one's own.
 It involves an emotional resonance or connection, often leading to a visceral sense of what the other person is feeling.

 Cognitive Empathy: The ability to understand and model another person's mental state, perspective, or thought processes logically, explicitly excluding any emotional involvement or influence.

 Many people have no concept that cognitive empathy exists.
 Their understanding of empathy is solely emotive.
 They have no comception that people model the mental state of others to better understand their perspective.

 The thing that cognitive modelers quickly discover is that many people have **no** mental process.
 They are merely emotional beings, acting solely in the moment, based on how they feel.
 That's why they have no concept of a mental process.
 The idea of systematically and quantitatively evaluation a situation befor making dicisions is a foreign concept.

 When they meet cognitive modelers, it's like meeting an alien.
 The results of their careful and stratigic actions seem like magic.

+Cognitive empathy" is the name for modeling the mental, logical process, not feelings or emotion.
+I've been enumerating the distinction using "emotive empathy" as its counterpart.

+## Soharan (Sometime in 2023)
+Someone from or with ancestry from Sub-Saharan Africa.
+It means "Sub-Saharans", however, since it will almost certinaly "sub" will eventually be politically criticized, "Soharan" is a pormantue of "South of the Sahara", "Soharan".

+African used to mean "Sub-Saharan", especially based on context.
+However, Americans are dumber than ever so a more precise word is required.

+I also suggest  "soharia" over "sub-saharia".

+## "IQ stratification hypothesis"

+Some smart people think all other people are smart like them because they never go outside.
+This faulty assumption results in a poor mental model of the real world.
+They tend to over